alexanderjoos/old-bailey-verdict-prediction-model/README.md

 onto blame for their verdict.
 The context of a peer judgement holds true even formally, and the ability to feel the weight of the decision gives a sense of legitimacy that judgements echo people’s sentiment.

-## Usage:
-- throw this ipynb into colab and it should be good to run

 ## Code: